intermine/im-docs/docs/get-started/tutorial/webapp.rst

 Logo
 ^^^^^

 First, let's update the logo of your site.
-The logo should be 45x43 and named `logo.png`:
+The logo should be 45x43 and named `logo.png`, for example:

 .. image:: ../../imgs/logo.png